 You can’t always control your genetics (meaning your mom and dad), but you can actually control some of the expression of your genes through something known as epigenetics (6).

 So, even if it’s in your cards to gain weight at menopause doesn’t necessarily that you will.

 Certain factors, including behavior factors such as the foods that you eat and how much you exercise, can impact the expression of your genes.

 In this way, you may be able to prevent some of the negative side effects associated with menopause even if you are genetically predisposed to them because of your DNA.

 The next category, and probably the most important, has to do with the changes associated with the menopause transition.

 You already know that your sex hormones are powerful, but what you probably didn’t realize is that they impact very important processes in your body including how your body metabolizes and stores fat.

 And this makes perfect sense if you think about it:

-When women gain weight they tend to gain weight in very specific areas on their body.
+When women gain weight they tend to gain weight in very specific areas of their bodies.